andykuszyk/andykuszyk.github.io/README.md

-# Andy Kuszyk's tech blog
+Welcome to my blog 👋

-I am a Software Engineer based on the South coast of the UK.
+I'm Andy Kuszyk, and I work as a Software Engineer.
+I'm based on the South coast of the UK, and enjoy writing about my experiences.

 I currently work with Golang, Terraform, AWS, and Kubernetes.
 I also have experience in .NET, Clojure, and Python.
 And that's not to mention [Elisp](https://github.com/andykuszyk/noman.el)! 🤓

 > 💡 If you're looking for my CV, you can find it [here](./cv/README.md).